-Cynthia M. Anderson, Ph.D., BCBA-D, Senior Vice President of Applied Behavior Analysis Director, National Autism Center at May Institute explains in clear and concise language what applied behavioral analysis is and how it can help those on the autism spectrum.
+Cynthia M. Anderson, Ph.D., BCBA-D, Senior Vice President of Applied Behavior Analysis and Director or the National Autism Center at May Institute, explains in clear and concise language what applied behavioral analysis is and how it can help individuals on the autism spectrum.

 To see addtional videos by May Institute please visit here.

 Applied behavior analysis (ABA) is the application of principles of learning to achieve meaningful outcomes.
 It is a well-developed discipline that is used by many professionals.